 Subcontracting.
 If LPHA chooses to subcontract all components of reproductive health services, assurances must be established and approved by OHA to ensure the requirements of this Agreement are adhered to.

 LPHA may sub-contract with another Title X grantee or sub-recipient within the same service area for the provision of Title X Family Planning services.
 LPHA shall monitor client care and adherence to all program requirements as outlined in this contract.
 LPHA shall participate in triennial reviews and must rectify any review findings.
 Additional reviews, conducted by LPHA will be required as part of a sub-contract agreement.
+Ongoing involvement of OHA’s RH Program in these reviews will be required.

-LPHA may sub-contract with a non-Title X sub-recipient of OHA within the same service area but must provide all necessary training to ensure that said sub-contractor is fully knowledgeable of Title X program requirements.
+LPHA may sub-contract with a non-Title X sub-recipient of OHA within the same service area but must provide all necessary training to ensure that said sub-contractor is fully knowledgeable of , and is able to provide reproductive health services according to, Title X Program Requirements.
 LPHA shall monitor client care and adherence to all program requirements as outlined in this contract.
 LPHA shall participate in triennial reviews and must rectify any review findings.
 Additional reviews, conducted by LPHA will be required as part of a sub-contract agreement.
+Ongoing involvement of OHA’s RH Program in these reviews will be required.

 LPHA may not retain more than 10% of the funds awarded for reproductive health services for indirect costs, incurred for the purposes of training and monitoring sub-contractor as specified above.

-LPHA must assure that all requirements of this Program Element are met.
+____ start of new language ___

 Upon initiation of a subcontracting agreement, LPHA will provide to OHA: